bryanforbes/Erasmus/README.md

 ## Bracket Notation

 In addition to the slash-commands listed above, Erasmus will respond to all verse references surrounded in brackets (ex. `[John 1:1]`) anywhere in a message.
-By default, Erasmus will look up the verse using the user's default version (set with `/prefs setversion`), the servers's default version (`/serverprefs setdefault`), or the ESV.
+By default, Erasmus will look up the verse using the user's default version (set with `/version set`), the servers's default version (`/serverprefs version set`), or the ESV.
 Users can also specify a version to use by appending the version abbreviation after the verse (ex. `[John 1:1 KJV]`).

 ## Data Privacy Policy

 Erasmus retains the following data:

-* A user's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if the user sets a preferred version using `/prefs setdefault` (this can be deleted using `/prefs unsetdefault`)
+* A user's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if the user sets a preferred version using `/version set` (this can be deleted using `/version clear`)
-* A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if a guild administrator sets a preferred version for the guild using `/serverprefs setdefault` (this can be deleted using `/serverprefs unsetdefault`)
+* A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if a guild administrator sets a preferred version for the guild using `/serverprefs version set` (this can be deleted using `/serverprefs version clear`)

 Erasmus **never** retains message content.